Create First Cluster

 KubeDNS is running at https://api-k8s-...

-Use the following link to open the AWS Console at the IAM service and the kops
+Use the following link to open the AWS Console at the IAM service and the `kops` user summary page.

 Once you have logged in choose the region you created the cluster in and find the public ip address of the master EC2 instance.
 You can now ssh into the master.